AdrianLangseth/NAIL-Jetson-Demo-Project/README.md

 ## ⚙️ Setup

-This project builds on the [Niantic Monodepth2 repository](https://github.com/nianticlabs/monodepth2).
+This project builds on the [Niantic Monodepth2 repository](https://github.com/nianticlabs/monodepth2) and the [NVIDIA Collision Avoidance](https://github.com/dusty-nv/jetson-inference).
 Cloning these are therefore necessary for full functionality.
+For the sake of valid references, the

-The directory has a `requirements.txt` file which can be used to install all necessary components.
+The directory has a [requirements.txt](requirements.txt) file which can be used to install all necessary components.
 This is done in the terminal as such:
 `pip3 install requirements.txt`
 However, the Jetson Nano is extremely opposed to virtual environments and would not allow any workaround.
 In addition to this, I only had access to one Jetbot.
 Therefore, the generated requirements file contained all modules of the Jetbot and jetson itself and had to be trimmed manually.
-Therefore, this leaves room for human error in the conciseness and completeness of the `requirements.txt` file.
+Therefore, this adds a possibility human error in the conciseness and completeness of the [requirements.txt](requirements.txt) file.
+As a "devil or deep blue sea" workaround, there exists two requirements files: one untampered [requirementsComplete.txt](requirementsComplete.txt) to ensure completeness, and one trimmed [requirements.txt](requirements.txt) which is concise and most likely covers all true requisite packages.

 #### 📁 File Structure

 The file structure used to complete the project is as follows:

 ```
-Home folder
+Directory
 │
 └───Hide 'n' Seek Project Directory
 │   │   main.ipynb